DKolmas/DKolmas.github.io/_posts/2019-08-01-Bandit-problem.md

  - the process of evalation of action
  - time-steps

-The smplficiation which is offerd by using bandits problem is the nature of reward.
+The smplficiation which is offerd by using bandits problem is the nature of reward (action value).
 In k-armed bandits problem reward has only 'immediate' nature.
 It means that the action taken with respect to a given lever does not affect what reward in the future can be expected.
 In RL problem action taken at a given time can affect expected reward in the future.

-### Value of action
+### Reward (value of action)
 Now, below there is simple simulation of k-armed problem with only 3 slot machines.
 The point of that simulation is to show what is the immediate reward (points) that the agent can get by using a specific machine.
 Eeach slot machine generates samples from a given true distribution.

 ![image](/images/k-armed-show.gif)